 Before our engineers start designing your building, we will need to determine the wind and snow loads for your area.
 This is to ensure that your building will be ready for whatever weather is standard for your area, whether it be the season-long heavy snows in Northern Canada or the torrential storms of coastal Florida and anything in between.

 The next thing you need to determine is the building’s foundation.
 Depending on your budget, the building’s purpose, and your location, there are multiple options when it comes to which foundation to use for the building.
-We find that the ballast blocks foundations and poured in place foundations to be the most common, but there are many alternative options.
+We find that the ballast blocks foundations and poured in place foundations are the most common, but there are many alternative options.
 We even have a handy listing of them all on our website.

 - Once a purchase order is in hand, the project can begin.
 For that to happen, you’ll need to acquire funding.
 Tension fabric buildings can range in price drastically based on size, design, materials, and accessories (such as doors, ventilation, etc.).
 Our buildings can range in cost from $6 to more than $20 a square foot based on several factors like the building type, size, installation, and accessories like entrances, lighting, insulation, and many other options.
-Guard-All does offer financing, which you can learn more about on our website.
+GNB does offer financing, which you can learn more about on our website.

 When you know what building you want, where you want it, and how to fund it, a tension fabric building is one of the most cost-effective and quick to install structures on the market.